Beancow/violet-kanban/README.md

 The project includes a `.env.development` that sets both flags to `1` by default so `npm run dev` won't initialize Sentry locally.
 To enable Sentry during local development, unset the flags or run the `dev:with-sentry` script instead.

-## Migration notes — stores moved into context providers
+## Migration notes — zustand stores replaced by context providers

-We recently changed how Zustand stores are created and consumed across the app:
+We changed how the previous Zustand stores are created and consumed across the app; the app now uses provider-backed hooks.

--   Previously: stores were created as app-wide singletons in `src/store/*` and often imported directly by components.
+-   Previously: the app used Zustand singletons (in `src/store/*`) and components imported those singletons directly.
--   Now: stores are created by factory functions and instantiated inside React context providers (see `src/providers/*`).
+-   Now: state is instantiated inside React context providers — see `src/providers/*`.
+Components should consume provider hooks (or the convenience hooks in `src/providers/useVioletKanbanHooks`).

 Why this change?

--   It makes store instances local to a provider, improving testability and allowing multiple isolated store instances (useful for testing or embedded widgets).
+-   It makes instances local to a provider, improving testability and allowing multiple isolated instances (useful for testing or embedded widgets).
--   It centralizes lifecycle and persistence logic inside provider components and avoids accidental global state coupling.
+-   It centralizes lifecycle and persistence inside provider components and avoids accidental global state coupling.

 Migration checklist

--   Wrap top-level app (or specific subtree) with the new providers instead of relying on global singletons.
-For example, add the appropriate providers in your app layout (already done in the project): use the provider components exported from `src/providers`.
+-   Wrap the top-level app (or a specific subtree) with the new providers.
+Provider components are exported from `src/providers` and are already wired in the app layout.
--   Replace direct imports of store singletons with the provider-backed hooks.
-For example, instead of importing a singleton store from `src/store/boardStore`, import the hook provided by the provider (or use the exported selector hook from `src/store/useVioletKanbanHooks`) so the component reads the store instance from context.
+-   Replace direct imports of previous singletons with the provider-backed hooks.
+Prefer the convenience hooks in `src/providers/useVioletKanbanHooks` where appropriate.
--   Tests: create store instances via the factory and mount components with the corresponding provider wrappers (the providers accept a store factory in tests in order to inject a fresh instance per test).
+-   Tests: create reducer-backed instances via the exported reducers or use the provider wrappers in integration tests.

 Quick migration examples

--   Before (singleton import):
+Before (singleton import):

     // old: directly importing a module-level store import { useBoardStore } from '@/store/boardStore';

--   After (provider-backed):
+After (provider-backed):

-    // new: consume the store that the provider created for this subtree import { useBoardStore } from '@/store/useVioletKanbanHooks';
+    // new: consume the API that the provider created for this subtree import { useBoards } from '@/providers/BoardProvider';
     // ensure the component tree is wrapped by the provider from `src/providers`

 Notes on related API changes

--   Enqueue / queue helpers: the queue APIs were simplified to accept domain objects.
-Use the new helpers exported from `src/store/useVioletKanbanHooks` (for example `useVioletKanbanEnqueueCardCreateOrUpdate`, `useVioletKanbanEnqueueListCreateOrUpdate`, `useVioletKanbanEnqueueBoardCreateOrUpdate`).
-These helpers will generate temporary ids automatically for creates (when the passed object's `id` is empty or a temp id) and will enqueue the proper create vs update action.
+-   Enqueue / queue helpers: use the helpers exported from `src/providers/useVioletKanbanHooks` (for example `useVioletKanbanEnqueueCardCreateOrUpdate`, `useVioletKanbanEnqueueListCreateOrUpdate`, `useVioletKanbanEnqueueBoardCreateOrUpdate`).
+These helpers generate temporary ids for creates and enqueue the proper create vs update action.
 -   Forms: form wrappers now own `useForm` and act as smart containers; the presentational form components accept a `form` prop (a `UseFormReturn<>`) and an `onSubmit` handler.
 This keeps presentation components pure and moves validation/defaults into the wrapper.
 Example pattern:

     // wrapper (owns useForm and submit logic)